TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 5/Ezekiel 5.9.md

 ---

-And I will do in thee that which I have not done, and whereunto I will not do any more the like, because of all thine abominations.
+I will do in you that which I have not done, and whereunto I will not do any more the like, because of all your abominations.